DV

 Overview

-IXUS and VEA are both low-cost index ETFs tracking developed and emerging markets outside the US, but they differ fundamentally in geographic scope.
-IXUS tracks the MSCI ACWI ex USA IMI Index, which includes both developed and emerging markets with a tilt toward small and mid-cap stocks.
-VEA tracks the FTSE Developed All Cap ex US Index, which limits exposure to developed markets only.
-For investors seeking pure developed-market international exposure, VEA is the narrower bet; IXUS casts a wider net that includes emerging markets.
+IXUS and VEA are both low-cost index ETFs offering developed and emerging market equity exposure outside the United States, but they differ in geographic scope and index methodology.
+IXUS tracks the MSCI ACWI ex USA IMI Index, which includes both developed and emerging markets, while VEA tracks the FTSE Developed All Cap ex US Index, which excludes emerging markets entirely.
+The choice between them hinges on whether you want emerging market exposure built in.

 How they differ